Bruges

 Where to go out at night in Bruges?

-Around the Markt and the 't Zand square gather bars, breweries and terraces, and the Langestraat to the east keeps a more local, younger mood.
-Bruges stays a quiet town at night: you mostly savour a Belgian beer and the floodlit canals.
+Around the Markt and on 't Zand for the brasseries and the terraces, and on the Langestraat, to the east, for a more local mood.
+Bruges stays quiet at night: you drink a Belgian beer in front of a floodlit canal rather than going out late.

 Do you need a car in Bruges?

-No: the centre is pedestrian and walked entirely on foot, and traffic is heavily restricted.
-Leave the car at the station car park or a park-and-ride; the train links Brussels, Ghent and the coast, and many hotels lend bikes.
+No. The centre is pedestrian, traffic there is heavily restricted, and everything is within a twenty-minute walk.
+Leave the car at the station car park or a park-and-ride.
+The train serves Brussels, Ghent and the coast, and many hotels lend bikes.

 How much does a hotel night cost in Bruges?